clinical-meteor/cookbook/cookbook/directory.structure.md

 ==========================================
 ## Package-Based Application Architecture

 Even though there is no hard-coded logic for directories in packages, we find that it's a very good practice to use the same directory conventions when building packages.
-This creates a natural refactor path as features are prototyped in the app, and then extracted into packages to be shared between apps.
+This creates a natural refactor path as features are prototyped in the app, and then extracted into packages to be published and shared.

 ```sh
 client/                                  # client application code